 The new kitchen came from Howdens.
 We used their design service too, although I had some pretty clear ideas about what I wanted.
 They did a great job with my brief though and I didn’t have to make many changes from the original design.

 When work started the whole room was stripped and the wall knocked down.
 We then had a false ceiling installed.
 There were a few reasons for this – firstly the ceilings between the old kitchen and dining room were slightly different heights, the old ceiling in the dining room was horrible artex, and lastly it meant we could easily have spotlights fitted too.

 The room was then plastered and the units started going in.
+We also had new skirting boards fitted all the way round the room.
 In the end we were without a usable kitchen for three weeks, which wasn’t easy with two small kids!
 We managed OK with a microwave, a small electric oven and a double electric hotplate in the spare room, and washing up in the bathroom sink.

 We kept the sink and the hob in the same places which minimised the need for any extra plumbing.
 We did get an outside tap fitted at the same time as the kitchen was been done though and we also added in quite a lot of extra electric sockets.
 The ones above the peninsula even have built in USB sockets so it’s easy to charge all our devices.

 As is often the case with building and decorating work we got to the ‘almost finished’ stage quite quickly.
 Once the units were in I painted the whole room white before the finishing cornices, lights, plug sockets and so on were fitted.